Json doc

 Examples

 Parse the following JSON document and display all keys and values from it.
 You can use them as they come along, or store them into new-hash or new-tree for instance for searching of large documents.
-This also demonstrates usage of UTF8 characters:
+This also demonstrates usage of UTF8 characters (\uD834\uDD1E for a G Clef symbol):

 // JSON to parse